Oulton Broad

-Oulton Broad refers to both the lake and the suburb of Lowestoft in the English county of Suffolk.
+Oulton Broad refers to both the lake and the suburb of Lowestoft, Suffolk, England.

 The suburb is located 2 mi west of the centre of Lowestoft.
 It became a civil parish in 2017.
 It had an estimated population of 10,338 at the 2011 United Kingdom census.

 Oulton Broad

 Oulton Broad is an expanse of water and marsh which forms part of the network of man-made bodies of water known as The Broads.
 It is believed to be the remnant of medieval peat cutting.
-To the east it is linked by Mutford Lock to the saltwater Lake Lothing which passes through the centre of Lowestoft and opens into the North Sea.
+To the east it is linked by Mutford Lock to the saltwater Lake Lothing which passes through the centre of Lowestoft and flows into the North Sea.
 To the west it is linked by Oulton Dyke to the River Waveney.

 The Broad is the most southern area of open water in the Broads system, and is a busy tourist and sporting centre.
 It is used for a variety of watersports, including powerboat racing, and as the base for boat hire.
 Facilities include a yacht station and moorings as well as a 'village' of holiday chalets.
 Nicholas Everitt Park has an extensive water frontage.
 It is one of the few broads with residential areas adjacent, with houses to the north and flats to the east.
 The north side of the Broad is one of the most expensive residential areas in Lowestoft, with large detached houses having lake frontage.

 While the eastern and north shores of the Broad are built up, the west and south-west are quiet and natural.
 This part of the lake can be reached on foot by walking through Nicholas Everitt Park and then by public footpaths and field across White Cast Marshes, an important nature conservation area.